sl2365/Startup-Monitor-64/README.md

 Additional tabs for advanced settings, such as:
 - **Baseline:**  View and manage the persistent baseline of startup items.
   - **Use:** See which items were present during initial setup and adjust baseline as needed.
+Click to view full path and at the same time copy the full path to the clipboard.
 - **Log:**  View logging details, such as log file path and retention.
 Delete existing log to start afresh.
-You can select and use Ctrl+C to copy selected text.
+You can select and right click to copy or use keyboard shortcuts.

 ---